machinewrapped/gpt-subtrans/readme.md

 # GPT-Subtrans
 GPT-Subtrans is an open source subtitle translator built with OpenAI's ChatGPT.
 It can translate subtitles between any language pairs supported by the GPT language model.
 You will need an OpenAI API key from https://platform.openai.com/account/api-keys to use the translator.
 If you are on the free trial the speed will be severely restricted.

+Note: GPT-Subtrans requires an active internet connection to access the OpenAI API.
+Subtitles are sent to OpenAI's servers for translation, so their privacy policy applies: https://openai.com/policies/privacy-policy.

+## New
+Merged the GUI branch into main.
+The GUI is now the best way to use the translator, even though it is far from finished.

 ## Installation
 To install GPT-Subtrans, you will need to have Python 3.x and pip installed on your system.